ibm-cloud-docs/watsonxdata/cas-proxy.md

 {{site.data.keyword.attribute-definition-list}}

-# Using Data Access Service (DAS) proxy to access S3 and S3 compatible buckets
+# Using Data Access Service (DAS) proxy to access S3 and S3 compatible storages
 {: #cas_proxy}

-External applications and query engines can access the S3 and S3 compatible buckets that are managed by {{site.data.keyword.lakehouse_short}} through DAS proxy.
+External applications and query engines can access the S3 and S3 compatible storages that are managed by {{site.data.keyword.lakehouse_short}} through DAS proxy.

-To access the S3 and S3 compatible buckets:
+To access the S3 and S3 compatible storages:

 1. Get the DAS endpoint from the {{site.data.keyword.lakehouse_short}} information window.
 Click the `i` icon on the home page to open the information window.
 1. Replace the S3 endpoint with the DAS endpoint in your Java code.